hturnbull93/portfolio/README.md

 Wrote a test that ProjectCard renders a p containing the prop description.
 Red.

-- Added a p tag that contains the prop description.
+- Added a p tag that contains the details description.

 Green.

 Wrote a test that ProjectCard renders a link to the prop repoLink.
 Red.

-- Added an a tag with href to the prop repoLink.
+- Added an a tag with href to the details repoLink.

 Green.

 Wrote a test that ProjectCard renders a link to the prop deployLink.
 Red.

-- Added an a tag with href to the prop deployLink.
+- Added an a tag with href to the details deployLink.

+Green.

+Wrote a test that ProjectCard renders an img, src of the prop img.
+Red.

+- Added a img tag with the src as details img.
+- Also added an alt of the details title.

+Green.

 <!-- Links -->